 These strawberry jam vanilla cream doughnuts will satisfy every sweet craving you might have!
 Fluffy and rich, they are easier to make than it seems.
+With enriched overnight dough and homemade vanilla cream, you’ll be thinking about these for a long time.

 I’ll be honest with you, the week between fat Thursday and the following (not fat) Thursday just might be my favorite week in the whole year, right after any week in December of course.
 I adore carnival season and all the doughnuts that come with it.